twipsii/MA-Kaldi-PL/README.md

 - `do_data_preparation=1`
 - `do_feature_extraction=1`

 These options are followed by the AM type that you want to train.
 The four GMM based models (monophone, triphone, triphone_lda and triphone_mmi) are built on top of each other and need to be executed consecutively.
-Also, the NN based models (nnet and nnet_discriminative) and the TDNN model (tdnn) need to be built on top of a previous model (preferably triphone_mmi).
+Also, the NN based models (nnet and nnet_discriminative) and the TDNN model (tdnn) need to be trained on top of the alignments of a previous model (preferably triphone_mmi).

 - `do_train_monophone=1`
 - `do_train_triphone=1`